 Please enquire about bigger line ups if space and budget allow.

-Please keep up to date with our social media to find out when we are next at the venue.
+Please keep up to date with our social media to find out when we are next performing live publicly.

 Unfortunately due to the calibre of weddings the band are hired to perform at, we are unable to allow any guests into private events.